 As I said in another post, that is a dangerously irresponsible position to take precisely because some of these experiences aren’t valid.
 Rather they are the product of mental illnesses, epileptic hallucination and other psychological causes.
 In saying, Hey, your experience was real but it was really demonic, we go back to the bad old days of equating mental illness with demonic possession.
 In fact, in many cases you’re telling folks who are only suffering from sleep paralysis that they’re actually being assaulted by demons!

 In Strangers and Aliens, I commented on one of the abduction researchers who commissioned the UFO Roper Poll we’ve mentioned.
 Budd Hopkins believes that repressed memories of rape and sexual abuse are actually misidentified cases of alien abduction!
 Do you see how messed up that is?
-How is Gary Bates’ take on aliens abduction any different?
+How is Gary Bates’ take on aliens abduction experiences as demonic any different?